 Each boutique suite at Das Wanda comes complete with a contemporary oversized sofa corner that was simply made for just reading, snoozing or indulging in the kind of simple chillax time that can be found in only Caldaro.

 Breakfast is special in these parts - a true celebration of mountain pastures, expect the normal candidates of milky cheeses, cured meats, the yellowest of egg yolks, creamy yogurts and fresh fruits, all eaten while over-looking the ripening Italian olive groves below.

 During the daytime, hotel guests can opt for light poolside and lounge snacks before hitting the cute little bar for an Aperitif and chat with fellow residents.
 With some of the best restaurants in South Tyrol on their doorsteps, including their own favourite haunts, the self-confessed foodie owners decided to join forces with local places, so you have several tantalising dining options right outside your door.

 Das Wanda boasts two pools – the first, an indoor cavernous hideaway that just frames the verdant infinity of the vines, complete with a steam sauna suffused with aromas provided by iconic Kneipp, a company founded on Bavarian priest Sebastian Kneipp’s principle that: “Nature offers us in abundance everything we need to stay healthy”.

-The second is outdoors, in the Mediterranean gardens, a magnificently framed azure blue pool, bringing an undeniable accent of Slim Aarons aesthetic to play.
+The second is outdoors, in the Mediterranean gardens, a magnificently framed azure blue pool, bringing an undeniable accent of the good-life aesthetic to play.